-17.10.7 Retirement Privileges
+17.10.6 Retirement Privileges

-17.10.7.1 Upon retirement, employees will receive a membership card from the NMU Retirees Association which will entitle them to all the NMU Retirees Association Benefits.

-17.10.7.2 To be eligible for retirement benefits and privileges as a retiree of Northern Michigan University, regardless of the retirement program in which the bargaining unit member participates, the total of a bargaining unit member's age and years of service at NMU must equal or be greater than seventy (70) as of the retirement effective date and the bargaining unit member must have a minimum of ten (10) years of full-time service with the University.
-The only exception to the preceding eligibility requirements pertain to those bargaining unit members who terminate their employment in accordance with the 2000-2001 Northern Michigan University Severance Incentive Plan (SIP).
-All 2000-2001 SIP terminations are considered retirees of the University and are eligible for retirement benefits and privileges.
+- 17.10.6.1 Upon retirement, employees will receive a membership card from the NMU Retirees Association which will entitle them to all the NMU Retirees Association privileges. - 17.10.6.2 To be eligible for retirement privileges as a retiree of Northern Michigan University, regardless of the retirement program in which the bargaining unit member participates, the total of a bargaining unit member's age and years of service at NMU must equal or be greater than seventy (70) as of the retirement effective date and the bargaining unit member must have a minimum of ten (10) years of full-time service with the University.